- This topic is empty.

 - 21st March 2020 at 1:03 am #13945Barry ReynoldsKeymaster

-If you run a small online business and want to stand a good chance at ranking well in searches, you will need to make sure that you are producing high-quality content.
+If you run a small online company as well as wish to stand a likelihood at ranking well in google search results, you will need to see to it that you are creating high-quality content.

-According to Google’s Matt Cutts and other SEO experts, it is great content that can help small businesses to compete with some of the larger companies in their industries.
+According to Google’s Matt Cutts and other Search Engine Optimisation professionals, it is quality content that can make small business website compete with several of the bigger business in their sectors.

-Content writing has never been more important, especially with the release of Google’s update, which is designed to make sure that sites with good quality content are ranked higher.
+Quality copywriting has actually never been more vital, particularly with the launch of Google’s latest update, which prioritises websites with good quality content in Google search results.

 Think about your audience and their needs